After years of delays and logistical concerns, Yale completed fundraising this summer for the construction of its two new colleges.

 University President Peter Salovey announced in early June that the University has reached its $500 million goal for the new colleges, which are being funded entirely through donations.
 The initiative — Yale’s most ambitious fundraising project since its last capital campaign in 2011 — opens the way for construction of the new colleges to begin in early 2015.
 The colleges are expected to open for students in 2017.

 The June announcement came some eight months after Charles Johnson ’54 gave Yale $250 million for the project.
 The largest gift in Yale’s history, Johnson’s donation left the University approximately $80 million away from its goal — one that was recently reached.

-“I must thank all of the alumni and parents who have helped make this project possible,” Salovey said in the email.
+“I must thank all of the alumni and parents who have helped make this project possible,” Salovey said in his announcement.

 When completed, the colleges will have 904 beds and increase the student body of Yale College by approximately 15 percent.
-In May, Architecture School Dean Robert A.M.
-Stern, whose firm designed the colleges, confirmed that the designs had been finalized.
+According to Architecture School Dean Robert A.M.
+Stern, whose firm designed the colleges, the designs have been finalized.

-The names of the colleges are yet to be announced, but administrators have said they will not be named after living donors.
+The names of the colleges have not been announced, but administrators have said they will not be named after living donors.